Muirhall Energy acquired the Glenkerie Extension wind farm from Infinis in 2017.

 An application for planning permission for Glenkerie Extension wind farm was submitted to Scottish Borders Council in May 2013.
 The proposed development is adjacent to the operational eleven-turbine Glenkerie wind farm.

 In December 2014 the planning application was refused by Scottish Borders Council.
 Infinis appealed the refusal, and on 5 March 2015 submitted documents to the Scottish Government Directorate for Planning and Environmental Appeals (DPEA).
 A reporter was appointed who considered the evidence submitted.
 The Reporter allowed the appeal and granted planning permission for Glenkerie Extension on 29 July 2015.
-A copy of the DPEA Decision Notice is provided below as a download.
+A copy of the DPEA Decision Notice is provided above.

 A copy of the non-technical summary of the June 2014 Further Environmental Information for the proposed wind farm (including drawings showing the site location and turbine layout) can be accessed from the links above.
 The full suite of planning application documents can be viewed on the Scottish Borders Council planning portal, under reference number 13/00552/FUL.